trimble-oss/devguide/content/innersource/innersource-roles.md

 6. Conduct code reviews with contributors according the code of conduct defined in the `CODE_OF_CONDUCT.md` file

-7. Participate and answer questions where appropriate (chat groups, Github discussions, Jira etc.)
+7. Participate and answer questions where appropriate (chat groups, GitHub discussions, Jira etc.)

 ## The Contributor Role